sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/04-collections/01-getting-collections.markdown

 # Getting Collections [](id=getting-collections)

-Requests for getting a collection are the same as those for non-collection resources.
+Requests for collection resources are the same as those for non-collection resources.
 For example, an
 [authenticated request](/develop/tutorials/-/knowledge_base/7-1/making-authenticated-requests)
 to the `person` endpoint returns a collection that contains the portal's users.
-When sending a this request, use the credentials of an administrative user who has permission to view other portal users:
+When sending this request, use the credentials of an administrative user who has permission to view other portal users:

     curl -H "Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTpMaWZlcmF5C" http://localhost:8080/o/api/p/person

 The response (below) has two main parts:

--   The list of elements returned as part of the collection.
-This is present in the `member` attribute.
+-   The list of collection elements, inside the `member` attribute.
 This example contains data on two users: an administrator (Livingstone Admin), and a user named Josiah Copeland.

 -   A set of metadata about the collection itself.
 This is the rest of the data in the response.
-This lets any clients know how to operate with the collection.
+This lets clients know how to use the collection.

 This response is in the
 [JSON-LD hypermedia format](https://json-ld.org/spec/latest/json-ld/),